Skip to main content.

 Part 2: Leveraging the Java API (30 pts)

-Your Java program (FileExtensionFinder) should take in a file name (a String) as user input and display the file extension, lowercased.
+Your Java class (FileExtensionFinder) should take in a file name (a String) as user input and display the file extension, lowercased.
 For example, when you run your program using java FileExtensionFinder, it should look something like:

 Enter your filename: myfile.txt